trinodb/trino/docs/src/main/sphinx/admin/fault-tolerant-execution.md

 with a `TASK` retry policy for large batch queries, separate from another cluster that handles short queries.
 :::

+(fte-encryption)=
+## Encryption

+Trino encrypts data before spooling it to storage.
+This prevents access to query data by anyone besides the Trino cluster that wrote it, including administrators of the storage system.
+A new encryption key is randomly generated for every query, and keys are discarded once a query is completed.

 ## Advanced configuration